 RADIUS server which supports MFA using MobileID

-The RIG (RADIUS Interface Gateway) application acts as an API Gateway for Mobile ID, exposing a RADIUS interface towards the clients and using the Mobile ID API at mobileid.swisscom.com
+The RIG (RADIUS Interface Gateway) application acts as an API Gateway for Mobile ID, exposing a RADIUS interface towards the clients and using the Mobile ID API at mobileid.swisscom.com for translating the requests of the (RADIUS-) clients into requests for the Mobile-ID service.

 The RIG application is the ideal solution in a setup in which an existing RADIUS-based network is taken from single factor authentication (User-Name + User-Password) or two-factor authentication (User-Name + User-Password plus a security device challenge) to a Multi-Factor Authentication, by customizing the authentication flow of a RADIUS session and introducing a new step that uses Mobile ID strong authentication means.